pallets-eco/flask-caching/docs/index.rst

     from flask.ext.cache import Cache

     app = Flask(__name__)
+    # Check Configuring Flask-Cache section for more details
     cache = Cache(app,config={'CACHE_TYPE': 'simple'})

 You may also set up your ``Cache`` instance later at configuration time using